 - Begin Daily Movement Counting Around Week 28.
 Ideally 3 times a day record every kick, move, punch, nudge, jab, flip, roll, & twirl (not hiccups) for 10 movements.
-Movement counting may take 5 60 minutes & lets you know your baby is well. - Research Childbirth Classes. - Schedule Maternity Photo Shoot. - \\\\ Depression.
-Please discuss any symptoms of depression with your health care team. - Begin Working on Your Birth Plan. - Glucose Challenge Screening for Gestational Diabe-

-Request an Ultrasound Around Week 28.
-This examines your baby's umbilical cord & placenta for normal development & position making sure that your baby is well.
+Movement counting may take 5 60 minutes & lets you know your baby is well. - Research Childbirth Classes. - Schedule Maternity Photo Shoot. - Depression.
+Please discuss any symptoms of depression with your health care team. - Begin Working on Your Birth Plan. - Glucose Challenge Screening for Gestational Diabetes. - Request Ultrasounds Around Weeks 28 & 32.
+These examine your baby's umbilical cord & placenta for normal development & position making sure that your baby is well.
+If a Doppler ultrasound is not done, a 3D ultrasound may be performed outside the office.
 Depending on the results, further monitoring or ultrasounds may be needed.

 Doppler Ultrasound.
 This checks the blood flow within the umbilical cord.
 It can detect umbilical cord issues & may prevent further complications with frequent monitoring.
 Now is The Perfect Time for Your Baby Shower.
 Nuchal Cord.
 This is extremely common; most babies wriggle their way out of one!
 Still, all nuchal cords have the potential to be problematic.
 If your baby starts having changes in patterns of movement or heart decelerations when monitored, this may be the probable cause.
 Closer monitoring may be recommended.
 Preeclampsia.
 May occur during the last half of pregnancy and after childbirth.
 Know the signs.
 Be evaluated at every visit.
 Vaccinations During Pregnancy.
 Influenza (Inactivated) & Tdap vaccinations may be recommended.
 Vaccinations for Others Before Your Baby Arrives.
 The Tdap vaccine is suggested for relatives, friends & caregivers.
 Request Third Trimester Testing.
 Around Week 30, consider including two Fetal Non-Stress Tests (NSTs) per week & one Biophysical Profile (BPP) with a Doppler Ultrasound every other week now.
 Continue to Monitor Your Baby's Movements.
 Your baby's movements & heart rate will basically stay the same now.
 Continue movement counting preferably three times a day.
 A change in your baby's movements such as speeding up or slowing down, or changes in sleep-wake cycles can be a sign that your baby is not well; call your doctor, midwife, or health care team.
 If you are unable to reach them, go to L&D or the ER.
-Always trust your instincts.
-Weeks 33-42 Inform Your Insurance Company of Your Expected Baby's Arrival.
-Choose a Photographer for Your Baby's First Pictures.
-Cord Blood Stem Cells.
-Make your decision now.
-Recheck for GBS at Weeks 35-37.
-If you previously tested negative for GBS, be rechecked now!
-If you tested positive, remind your health care team or nursing staff of this on delivery day.
-Moms who test positive must be given antibiotics during labor.
-Be aware of the signs of GBS that your baby may exhibit in the months after birth; if this occurs be checked in the ER immediately.
-Request an Ultrasound Around Week 36.
-This examines your baby's umbilical cord & placenta for normal development & position making sure that your baby is well.
-Depending on the results, further monitoring or ultrasounds may be needed.
-Continue to Monitor Your Baby's Movements.
-Your baby's movements & heart rate will basically stay the same now until delivery day.
-Finish The Nursery & BabyProofing.
-Begin Thinking About Birth Announcement Ideas.
-Your Water Breaks or Labor Starts.
-Call your health care team immediately.
-Be Informed About Meconium.
-If you notice a greenish-brown discharge in your amniotic fluid, call your health care team immediately, and go to L&D or the ER.
-Your Plan if Your Baby Does Not Arrive by His or Her Due Date.
-Discuss your plan & options.
-When should you expect delivery day?
-How long beyond your expected due date you will be allowed to wait if labor does not begin spontaneously?
-What special tests will be needed?
-Can you plan your delivery date?
-Is an induction feasible?
-What about scheduling a C-Section?
-Assess the pros & cons making the best-informed decision for you & your baby.
+Always trust your instincts. \V/E EEVS 22, 42 W EEKS 33-42 Inform Your Insurance Company of Your Expected Baby's Arrival.
 Make a Postpartum Plan.
 Now is a great time to think about what happens after your baby arrives.
 Which visitors do you want in the hospital & at home?
 Meal-prep?
-Your Continue movement counting until delivery day. self-care needs?
+Your self-care needs?
 It's OK to ask for help!
 This is a meaningful time for YOU & your baby.
 Prepare for Breastfeeding.

 Buckling Baby Up.
-Have your baby's installed car seat checked by a Certified Car Seat Technician.
-Your baby will soon be a passenger in your car, always remember to remove your baby when leaving the car, "Look before you lock."
-Stripping Membranes.
-Discuss the benefits & risks of possible methods of induction before your due date.
-You may not be asked before "stripping" or "sweeping" of your membranes is performed.
-If you have tested positive for GBS tell your health care team not to strip your membranes.
+Have your baby's installed car seat checked by a car, always remember to remove your baby when leaving the car, for GBS tell your health care team not to strip your membranes.